arqubusier/AdaDoxygen/README.md

 becomes
 > `pragma Comment ("Example");`

-It saves the results
-along with other files (not necessarily ada-files) to a temporary directory.
+It saves the results along with other files (not necessarily ada-files) to a temporary directory.

 All ada-files in the temporary directory will then be input to gnat2xml if no project file is specified.

-AdaDoxygen then extracts information from the XML-files and converts the information to C++.
+AdaDoxygen then extracts information from the XML-files and converts the information to Ada-code (or C++).

 AdaDoxygen will then run doxygen for you along with the doxyfile you provided.